 This article addresses these shortcomings by using an attitude network approach to study attitudes toward inequality in the United States, one of the countries where social disparities are most visible and impactful (Wilkinson & Pickett, 2009).
-The increasing levels of concentration of income and wealth in the top (Piketty & Saez, 2014), are accompanied by a rise in socioeconomic segregation throughout different scenarios of social life in the United States during recent decades (Mijs & Roe, 2021).
+The increasing levels of concentration of income and wealth (Piketty & Saez, 2014), are accompanied by a rise in socioeconomic segregation throughout different scenarios of social life in the United States during recent decades (Mijs & Roe, 2021).
 Likewise, Americans are characterized by a significative mismatch between the sustained increase in economic inequality and their limited and ambivalent support for redistributive policies (Wright, 2018), commonly explained by a strong perception of meritocracy and social mobility (Alesina & Glaeser, 2004; Shariff et al., 2016).
 All these distributive elements make it a country of great interest, which has received tremendous academic attention within the field of social justice research (Jasso, 2023; McCall, 2013).
 However, to date, there is a lack of a holistic and systemic approach capable of understanding how the wide range of Americans' attitudes toward inequality are structured and related to each other.

-To explore how attitudes towards inequality are structured in the U.S., we use a tripartite analytical strategy.
+To explore how attitudes towards inequality are structured in the U.S., we craft a tripartite analytical strategy.
 First, we model attitudes toward inequality as a network of interconnected cognitive evaluations regarding inequality, redistribution, taxation, and wages.
 The network approach to attitudes improves the understanding of how they are structured in the U.S., allowing for the discovery of interactions that are usually hidden by the adoption of a latent variable framework.
 Second, we estimate the different configurations the attitude network can assume within the population.
-In particular, the role of anger toward inequality is investigated to show how different levels of emotional attachment to this issue prompt individuals to organize their cognition differently.
+In particular, the role of anger toward inequality is investigated to show how different levels of emotional attachment to this issue prompt individuals to organize their cognitions differently.
 Finally, the network approach is exploited to simulate attitude change.
 On the grounds of the belief system literature, we investigate whether opinion change affecting central -versus peripheral- network components produces wider variation in the belief system.

 Our contribution is structured as follows.
 The theory section reviews the most important findings gathered by social justice research on attitudes toward inequality.
 Later, the network approach to attitudes is discussed.
 The methodological section describes the data and variables, the network estimation processes, and the simulation procedure.
 Results show how attitudes toward inequality, redistribution, taxation, and wages are structured in the U.S., how their configuration varies by levels of anger, and how attitude change reverberates across the network.
 In the discussion, these findings are compared with those produced by the literature on social justice and attitude networks.
 Finally, the conclusions highlight the main contributions of this research and its limitations, while suggesting avenues for future research.